GPUOpen-Tools/radeon_compute_profiler/docs/source/using.rst

 Application Trace Mode
 ~~~~~~~~~~~~~~~~~~~~~~

-This mode provides a high-level overview of an OpenCL™ or ROCm/HSA application.
+This mode provides a high-level overview of an OpenCL or ROCm/HSA application.
 It collects the following data:

 #.
-An API Trace, showing all OpenCL™ of HSA APIs called by the application,
+An API Trace, showing all OpenCL of HSA APIs called by the application,
    including their arguments and return values.
 #.
-A timeline showing the call sequence and duration of all OpenCL™ or HSA APIs
+A timeline showing the call sequence and duration of all OpenCL or HSA APIs
    called by the host as well as inter-device data transfers and kernels
    executing on a device.
 #.
 A set of Summary Pages, providing a set of statistics for the application, as